ujwalsinghania/Certificate-Generator/README.md

 3. Select the column of the selected sheet from where the data will be collected.
 4. Choose a font family file (ttf file).
 5. Choose the file format of output desired.
 6. Enter the height at which the data should be put in each image.
+Please check height.jpg